Please ensure Javascript is enabled for purposes of website accessibility

 Implementation has commenced

-Installation of treatments have now commenced including raised platforms, pedestrian refuges, pavement bars and line marking improvements.
+Installation of treatments has commenced including raised platforms, pedestrian refuges, pavement bars and line marking improvements.
 In addition to the broader consultation, further consultation has been undertaken with impacted residents to ensure localised concerns are incorporated into the final design.
-Once all works have been completed, A 12-month review will be undertaken across the study area to assess the effectiveness of the treatments and determine whether any additional improvements are required.

 You can view the Engagement Summary and project next steps below as well as descriptions of the traffic treatments.